CannyChiu/TechnicalTalentPartnerHub/README.md

 * [How I talk to Leaders About Firing People](https://mfbt.ca/how-i-talk-to-leaders-about-firing-people-8149dfcb035b): Really honest article about PIPs, what needs to be done to be fair to the employee and also acknowledges the importance of the manager in owning responsibility for this failed relationship.
 * [12 Quotes from High Output Management by Andy Grove](https://getlighthouse.com/blog/andy-grove-quotes-leadership-high-output-management/): For people managers that haven't had a chance to read his book, this article summarizes 12 practices that managers need to execute on to build a high-performing organization.
 Must read.
 * [a16z's blog archives](https://a16z.com/wp-content/uploads/2021/08/The-pmarca-Blog-Archives.pdf): really interesting points about "summertime soldiers", "vesting in peace" and "mediocre performers".
 He provides advice on turning around a company through really strategic HR choices.
+* [Tableau on Tableau - HR Analytics](https://www.tableau.com/learn/webinars/tableau-tableau-human-resources#video): Kylie from Tableau walks us through an example of how HR is data-oriented.
+She walks us through data visualizations related to recruiting funnel, performance management, DEI metrics, compensation & market data, attrition reporting.
+Really great video that covers basic data categories to dive into when assessing the health of an organization.
+* [Why T-shaped people?](https://jchyip.medium.com/why-t-shaped-people-e8706198e437): As someone that has spent the early part of his career believing specialization is the key to success, I've reflected on this article and realized I was probably wrong.
+I think truly successful people are "T-shaped" and not "I-shaped".
+I've used this reflection to help drive my 2023 learning goals -> I'll be leaning out on recruiting and doubling down on the rest of my Talent Stack.

 ## **A curated collection of resources to better understand Total Rewards/Compensation:**
 * [Peer Group](https://compapeergroup.substack.com/): a weekly newsletter/community of Total Reward Leaders who discuss upcoming trends in the Total Rewards Space.
 The founder of this group is a former TR leader from Mercer, Juniper and Workday.